 Wrong Wheels on the Wrong Surface

 This is a bit of a hard one because it’s difficult to specify where you ride your skateboard.
-Bear in mind that extra stiff and small wheels won’t go quick on rough streets.
+Bear in mind that extra stiff and small wheels won’t go quickly on rough streets.
 They are better fitted for skate parks.

 If you ride on rugged terrain, think of getting more soothing wheels, by all means.
 This will help to immerse all the shocks and bumps you undergo when riding your skateboard.
 A negligibly bigger (and softer) wheel could also make a huge distinction.